 3. Reginald’s Tower

 At the eastern end of the city quay, Reginald’s Tower is the oldest civic building in Ireland and the only urban monument in Ireland to keep a Norse or Viking name.
-It is believed that the name refers to Ragnall Mac Gilla Muire, the last Hiberno-Norse ruler of Waterford.
+No one knows for sure, but it is assumed the name refers to Ragnall Mac Gilla Muire, the last Hiberno-Norse ruler of the city.

 The current structure was completed in the last half of the 13th century.
-Reginald’s Tower has Anglo-Norman origins and gained its current design in the conquest of Ireland in the mid–13th century.
+Reginald’s Tower design is typical of mid–13th century Anglo-Norman Ireland.
 A wooden tower stood on the same spot as part of a Viking fort since the beginning of the 11th century.

 Originally intended as a defensive building, the tower has served many roles including a royal keep, a military warehouse, mint, prison and now a museum.